Why a lawyer for your tech startup is necessary:

 Data breaches are becoming a huge concern for any company reliant on technology.
 Even large multinational companies are struggling to protect themselves.
 The household brand of larger companies makes them a target, but hackers also understand that smaller companies are usually more vulnerable because of their lack of security.

-Having Brown, Huff, & Zohar Law on retainer could protect you from the worst fallout of a data breach.
+Having Brown Huff Zohar on retainer could protect you from the worst fallout of a data breach.
 If your company holds private data, it is responsible for protecting that data.
-Brown, Huff, & Zohar Law will offer advice on the legal requirements you need to meet to protect your data.
+Brown Huff Zohar will offer advice on the legal requirements you need to meet to protect your data.
 With regulation becoming more complicated, you need someone who understands the fine details.

 Business 101 says that avoiding a crisis is cheaper than fixing it.

-Hiring Brown, Huff, & Zohar Law for your tech startup means steering your business away from these crises.
+Hiring Brown Huff Zohar for your tech startup means steering your business away from these crises.
 Instead of spending money fixing a problem, you will be able to invest that money back into your business.

 Legal crises can have enormous ramifications.
 You could lose millions of dollars.
 Your public and professional reputation could be tarnished forever.